CEED/libCEED/doc/sphinx/source/libCEEDapi.rst

 ----------------------------------------

 LibCEED provides a gallery of built-in QFunctions in the :file:`gallery/` directory.
-The available QFunctions are the ones associated with the mass, the Laplace, and the identity matrices.
+The available QFunctions are the ones associated with the mass, the Laplacian, and the identity operators.
 To illustrate how the user can declare a :ref:`CeedQFunction` via the gallery of available QFunctions, consider the selection of the :ref:`CeedQFunction` associated with a simple 1D mass matrix (cf. `tests/t410-qfunction.c <https://github.com/CEED/libCEED/blob/master/tests/t410-qfunction.c>`_).